Ancient Corinth

-Corinth (/ˈkɒrɪnθ/ KORR-inth; Κόρινθος Kórinthos; Ϙόρινθος Qórinthos; Corinthus) was a city-state (polis) on the Isthmus of Corinth, the narrow stretch of land that joins the Peloponnese peninsula to the mainland of Greece, roughly halfway between Athens and Sparta.
+Corinth (/ˈkɒrɪnθ/ KORR-inth; Κόρινθος Kórinthos; Ϙόρινθος Qórinthos; Corinthus) was a city-state (polis) on the Isthmus of Corinth, the narrow stretch of land that joins the Peloponnese peninsula to mainland Greece, roughly halfway between Athens and Sparta.
 The modern city of Corinth is located approximately 5 km northeast of the ancient ruins.
 Since 1896, systematic archaeological investigations of the Corinth Excavations by the American School of Classical Studies at Athens have revealed large parts of the ancient city, and recent excavations conducted by the Greek Ministry of Culture have brought to light important new facets of antiquity.

 For Christians, Corinth is well known from the two letters from Paul the Apostle in the New Testament, the First Epistle to the Corinthians and the Second Epistle to the Corinthians.
 Corinth is also mentioned in the Acts of the Apostles as part of Paul the Apostle's missionary travels.
 In addition, the second book of Pausanias' Description of Greece is devoted to Corinth.

 Ancient Corinth was one of the largest and most important cities of Greece, with a population of 90,000 in 400 BC.
-The Romans demolished Corinth in 146 BC, built a new city in its place in 44 BC, and later made it the provincial capital of Greece.
+The Romans demolished Corinth in 146 BC after they captured it as result of the Battle of Corinth, built a new city in its place in 44 BC, and later made it the provincial capital of Achaea.